Simple Guide To Growing Apricot Trees In Pots

-If you choose an appropriate ‘cultivar,' apricots can be grown as free-standing (pyramid) trees or bush trees with a clear stem of 75cm (212ft) in milder climates and a warm, extremely sheltered, sunny area.
+If you choose an appropriate ‘cultivar,' apricots can be grown as free-standing (pyramid) trees or bush trees with a clear stem of 75cm (212ft) in milder climates and warm, extremely sheltered, sunny areas.

 They grow best undercover in an unheated greenhouse, either trained as a fan in a greenhouse border or a big container in colder climates.